Network Dynamics-Based Framework for Understanding Deep Neural Networks: Applications to shallow networks

-In this section, we demonstrate how the above concepts can be applied to analyze a shallow three-layer neural network with the architecture \(784\text{–}2048\text{–}10\), trained on the MNIST dataset\cite{6296535}, a widely used benchmark for handwritten digit recognition consisting of 60{,}000 training and 10{,}000 test samples, each represented as a \(28 \times 28\) grayscale image.
+In this section, we demonstrate how the above concepts can be applied to analyze a shallow three-layer neural network with the architecture \(784\text{–}2048\text{–}10\), trained on the MNIST dataset \cite{6296535}, a widely used benchmark for handwritten digit recognition consisting of 60000 training and 10000 test samples, each represented as a \(28 \times 28\) grayscale image.

-Fig.~\ref{fig2}(a) shows the test accuracy as a function of training set size for three cases: the network with tanh activation, the linear neural network (LNN) with activation \(f(h) = h\), and the same nonlinear network with the activation replaced by \(f(h)=h\) (the L-map).
-For small training sets, the accuracy curves coincide, whereas with increasing sample size they begin to diverge almost simultaneously.
+Fig.~\ref{fig2}(a) shows the test accuracy as a function of training set size for three cases: the network with tanh activation, the linear neural network (LNN) with activation $f(h)=h$ trained independently from scratch, and the same tanh nonlinear network with identical trained weights but with the activation functions replaced by $f(h)=h$ without further training (the L-map).
+For small training sets, the accuracy curves coincide, whereas with increasing sample size, they begin to diverge at the same critical size.

 Fig.~\ref{fig2}(b) shows the evolution of these test accuracies as a function of training epochs when the entire training set is used.
 In the early stage, all three curves overlap, and they start to diverge simultaneously as training proceeds.